Welcome. I’m glad you're here.

 Startups scale fast because they 1) target the right customers and 2) continually work to grow their customer base.

 How do they do this?
-By “growth hacking,” which is a fancy term for using creative, innovative, low-cost strategies to achieve exponential user growth.
+The answer is growth hacking, a fancy term for using creative, innovative, low-cost strategies to help achieve exponential user growth.

 On the surface, growth hacking might seem overwhelming and intimidating.
 But if you’ve ever tested any aspect of your marketing strategy — an email subject line, web form format, or social media copy — you’ve dabbled in growth hacking without even knowing.

-Another way that startups grow is through organic growth.
-Organic growth refers to growth achieved by internal initiatives — versus external funding or acquisitions.
-Some examples of organic growth include content marketing, social media marketing, SEO, PR, paid advertising, and email marketing.
+Startups can also organically grow.
+This process refers to growth achieved by internal initiatives versus external funding and/ or acquisitions.
+Some examples of organic growth include content marketing, social media marketing, search engine optimization (SEO), PR, paid advertising, and email marketing.

 With such a high failure rate, it’s no surprise that startups are hard work.
-Thankfully, the literal thousands of founders that have come before you have learned a thing or two about common startup struggles and how to overcome them.
+Thankfully, the impressive number of risk-takers and founders that have come before you have learned a thing or two about common startup struggles and how to overcome them.

 When designing and selling a product, it’s good practice to listen to your customers and continue improving on the product.
 But, have you ever thought about when to stop?
 Not many founders do … which is how they experience feature creep.